webpack/webpack.js.org/src/content/configuration/dev-server.md

 `boolean`

-Suppresses messages like the webpack bundle information.
+Tells dev-server to suppress messages like the webpack bundle information.
 Errors and warnings will still be shown. `devServer.noInfo` is disabled by default.

 __webpack.config.js__